 Available workshops for older students (Year 12 – University level):

 Writing Diversely – an explanation of the core concepts of diversity in writing, and a guided group discussion about why it is important for writers of all kinds to make their work inclusive.
-Students will learn how to research identities and avoid stereotypes, using case studies and examples of diverse works.
-We will research and write a diverse piece of fiction.
-(2 hours, less than 40 students) – read a review of this workshop by University of Nottingham here
+Students will learn how to research identities and avoid stereotypes, using case studies and examples of diverse works in Young Adult fiction.
+We will research a diverse identity for a piece of fiction.
+(1- 2 hours, less than 40 students) – read a review of this workshop by University of Nottingham here

 Working with publishers – an explanation of the process of editing with a publisher, with guided exercises in editing an chapter extract, swapping work and line-editing each other’s writing using Microsoft Word tracked changes and comments.
 NB: students will need to bring a scene or short story along to edit (1 – 2 hours, less than 40 students)

 School, university or library visits, or talks via Skype/Google Hangouts, can be arranged by contacting me at email@example.com.
 My prices are available here, and you can download graphics to use for posters at events here.